 This “style” is completely the style of phishers and scammers.
 They will create their own version of an online service’s login page, spam emails, and trick people to enter their username and passwords.

 I want to hear from Jollibee and Spotify on this matter.
 Below you will find all the screenshots I took.
-I also reported the domain name to as many as I can because this method or practice is not acceptable.
-The domain SpoTlTy is a fake Spotify login site.
-Do not justify it.
+I also reported the domain name to as many as I can to hopefully get it blocked immediately.

 Fake Spotify Login Site, Was Happyplus Compromised? by Yuki is licensed under a Creative Commons Attribution-ShareAlike 4.0 International License.
 Permissions beyond the scope of this license may be available at Legal Notice.